 - Completion Date (year and month)

 Part 2: Written Description

 Please prepare answers to the following questions within the given word counts.
-Note: Submitted projects will be eligible to be featured in the CTBUH Best Tall Buildings book to be published in conjunction with the Awards.
+Note: Projects submitted to the CTBUH Awards program will also be eligible for inclusion in the CTBUH’s Annual Skyscrapers publication.
 Please keep in mind that the text description you enter here will also be referred to in the creation of the book.
 View sample pages from last year’s book

-- Give a succinct overview of how the project has successfully performed, and why it should win the CTBUH Performance Award.
+- Give a succinct overview of how the project has successfully performed, and why it should win the CTBUH Performance Award which could be used as a short entry to explain the project holistically in a publication.
 (200 word maximum)

 Part 3: Participation Consent

 Participation in the CTBUH Awards Program requires consent to the following: